vinayaky7/kubernetes/README.md

 $ kubeadm join --token fc3846.48223acdabb2ae31 <master-ipaddress>:6443 --discovery-token-ca-cert-hash sha256:a905fc15814645e8a1cb3a18234feea5206263db820889d0b773cc1cd7751a0e

-If the Kubeadm join command is not available, we can create anew token it with below command

-$ sudo kubeadm token create --print-join-command

-Or below can retrieve existing token

-$ kubeadm join --discovery-token-unsafe-skip-ca-verification --token=`kubeadm token list` 172.17.0.92:6443

-Also we can list all available and valid tokens using command
+Also we can list all available and valid tokens using command in the Master

 $ kubeadm token list